-During post-production, Marlon Brando publicly condemned the film and claimed it would be the biggest turkey of all time.
+During post-production, Marlon Brando publicly condemned this film and claimed it would be the biggest turkey of all time.
 This was because Brando asked for an additional $1 million when the shoot was extended an extra week.
-When the producers refused, Brando threatened to badmouth the film in the press.
-They still refused and Brando followed through with his threat.
-The following day, the producers paid Brando the money and Brando publicly praised the film.
+When the producers refused, he threatened to badmouth the film in the press.
+They still refused and he followed through with his threat.
+The following day, the producers paid him the money and he publicly praised the film.

 Matthew Broderick had no idea that Marlon Brando was going to use the walnuts as a prop in the scene where they discuss his job.
 While waiting for the scene to be shot, Brando cracked the walnuts just enough so they would be easy to break, and then used them in the scene to help generate a more genuine response from Broderick.